quicwg/multipath/draft-ietf-quic-multipath.md

 that use a Path ID that is greater than the announced Maximum Paths value in the MAX_PATH_ID frame or in the initial_max_path_id transport parameter, if no MAX_PATH_ID frame was received yet,
-MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 If an endpoint receives a multipath-specific frame with a path identifier that it cannot process